Johnny Gaudreau Game Preview: Blue Jackets vs. Maple Leafs

-Johnny Gaudreau will be in action when the Columbus Blue Jackets and Toronto Maple Leafs meet at 7:00 PM ET on Saturday, December 23, 2023.
-Considering a wager on Gaudreau?
-We have numbers and figures to help you.
+Johnny Gaudreau will be in action when the Columbus Blue Jackets and Toronto Maple Leafs play on Friday at Nationwide Arena, starting at 7:00 PM ET.
+If you're thinking about a wager on Gaudreau against the Maple Leafs, we have plenty of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.